gmcfall/portfolio/README.md

 ## [Learning Tools Interoperability (LTI)](https://www.imsglobal.org/activity/learning-tools-interoperability)

-While working for Pearson Education, I served as the co-chair of a working group that developed an international standard for linking together cross-domain learning tools, under the auspices of the IMS Global Learning Consortium (now rebranded as *1EdTech*).
+I served as the co-chair of a working group that developed an international standard for linking together cross-domain learning tools, under the auspices of the IMS Global Learning Consortium (now rebranded as *1EdTech*).

 As of March 2023, there are 176 learning tools that leverage this standard, benefitting millions of instructors and students.